Probabilistic Epistemic Updates on Algebras: Case study: Decision-making under uncertainty

-\paragraph*{Initial model.} In this example, we are only interested in the opinion of the investor $i$; hence, for the model and for the event structure we specify only the subjective probabilities of agent $i$.
-The initial model
+\paragraph*{Initial model.} In the formalization discussed below, we only consider the viewpoint of agent $w$; hence, in the model and the event structure we specify only the subjective probabilities of agent $w$.
+The initial model is